-These systems are very similar to wall mounted ductless mini split air conditioners, with the notable difference being that instead of one outdoor unit powering one indoor unit, the outdoor unit can be used to power up multiple indoor units.
-The basic principle is the same, but a larger outdoor unit is required to supply the necessary power to the multiple systems.
+These systems are very similar to single-zone mini-split air conditioners.
+The notable difference is that instead of one outdoor unit powering one indoor unit, the outdoor unit connects to multiple indoor units.
+The basic principle is the same, but a larger outdoor unit is necessary to meet the added needs of the numerous systems connected to it.

-Instead of having a separate indoor and outdoor unit, both the evaporator and condenser are packaged into one housing, and installed on a window.
-The interior air is cooled by the evaporator, while the absorbed heat is blown outside.
-Within a large home, multiple units may be installed, with one in each room to provide adequate cooling.
+Instead of having a separate indoor and outdoor unit, the evaporator and condenser are packaged into one housing and installed on a window.
+The interior air is cooled by the evaporator, while the absorbed heat gets pushed outside.
+Multiple units may be installed within a large home, one in each room, to provide adequate cooling.

 Portable Air Conditioners

-With all the components being housed in one package, portable air conditioners are very similar to window air conditioners, but the notable difference is that the portable ductless air conditioner can be put up anywhere, as required.
-The unit is usually on wheels, or sufficiently lightweight so it can be transported around easily.
-These units have a hose that can be extended and placed outside, to provide for an outlet for the heated air venting from the condenser.
+With all the components housed in one package, portable air conditioners are similar to window air conditioners.
+However, the notable difference is that you can set up a portable ductless air conditioner anywhere, as required.
+The unit is usually on wheels or sufficiently lightweight so that you can move it around easily.
+These units have a hose that can be extended and placed outside to provide an outlet for the heated air venting from the condenser.

 Cassette type Air Conditioners

-Cassette air conditioners are usually found recessed within ceilings of the room, leaving your walls empty and not ruining the aesthetic of your room.
-Like other split units, they have an outdoor unit which is used to transport the refrigerant to the indoor air handling blower via a conduit.
+Cassette air conditioners are usually recessed within the ceilings of the room, leaving your walls empty and not ruining the aesthetic of your room.
+Like other split units, they have an outdoor unit that transports the refrigerant to the indoor air handling blower via a conduit.
 They provide ample airflow from the four openings on each side of the unit.
 Therefore, they are best suited for larger rooms, such as shopping stores or workspaces.